magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/ncd-vibration-temperature-sensor.md

 }
 ```

-**ncd-set-mqtt-topic-attributes**:  This node sets the MQTT topic for ThingsBoard.
-The topic is used to update the sensor attributes on ThingsBoard.
+**ncd-set-mqtt-topic-attributes**:  This node sets the MQTT topic for IoT Hub.
+The topic is used to update the sensor attributes on IoT Hub.
 **msg.topic = &#39;v1/gateway/attributes&#39;**

 ![image](https://img.thingsboard.io/devices-library/ready-to-go-devices/ncd-vibration-temperature-sensor/38-ncd-to-thingsboard-node-red-topic-atributes.png)